lancealot/superfan/projectplan.md

    - Proper cleanup of all created directories and files
    - Status reporting for each step
    - Safe handling of configuration files
+   - Special handling for development installations:
+     * Manual cleanup of .pth files if needed
+     * Verification of pip uninstall success
+     * Cleanup of any remaining package files

 Superfan is a Python-based utility for controlling Supermicro server fan speeds based on component temperatures and user-defined preferences.
 The project aims to provide fine-grained control over cooling while maintaining system stability.